msvickylau/rehack-news/README.md

 # rehack-news

-rehack-news is a hackernews news client fetching
+rehack-news is a Hacker News client for searching Hacker News stories, viewing top stories and saving stories to read later.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses a Rails API for saved stories.

 ## Usage
 To use this app